Skip to main content

 In 2024, the EU has allocated €20 million to address the needs of the most vulnerable population.
 Among the different areas of intervention, the funding aims to:

-• help provide children with access to quality education in a safe and protected environment;
+• help provide children with access to quality education in a safe environment,

 • improve coordination and security management for the humanitarian community.